georgicodes/linux_bootcamp/workshop/kernel/README.md

 NOTE: you can't actually build a kernel for any other architecture until you install the appropriate cross-compiler toolchain.
 1. Exit and Save but rename the file to be `.config-blackfin`

-#### EXERCISE: Buliding your kernel - TO DO AT HOME!!
+#### 2B.
+EXERCISE: Building your kernel - TO DO AT HOME!!
 There are multiple ways that you can build and install your own kernel, here I have presented one way.
-This will install the new (compressed) kernel image into the `/boot` directory so that GRUB can find it at boot time
+This will install the new (compressed) kernel image into the `/boot` directory so that GRUB can find it at boot time.

+We will not do this in this workshop as building a kernel can take hours depending on how much grunt your laptop has!

 1. Run the following commands and wait for victory!
 ```bash